Skip to main content

 AgentUse checks authentication sources in this order:

-1. OAuth tokens (Anthropic only) - Checked first and refreshed automatically
+1. OAuth tokens - Checked first and refreshed automatically

 2. Stored API keys (via agentuse auth login) - Stored in ~/.local/share/agentuse/auth.json